BraneFramework/manual/src/branescript/workflows-data.md

 ## Running a Workflow with Data
 Running a workflow with Data goes exactly the same as running a workflow without.
-Make sure that your local machine or the remote instance has the packages available it needs to, and then run your file using the `brane run`-command (see the [previous chapter](./workflow.md#running-a-workflow) for more information).
+Make sure that your local machine or the remote instance has the packages available it needs to, and then run your file using the `brane workflow run`-command (see the [previous chapter](./workflow.md#running-a-workflow) for more information).

 However, there is one extra concern that comes into play when running a workflow with data; and that is that the dataset has to be available where you are running it.